-BY: Troy Murphy | January 2013
+BY: T. Franklin Murphy | January 2013 (edited 2018)

 Navigating the billion-dollar self-help industry to discover true solutions to our problems.

-We have seen the advertisement; three monthly payments of 19.99 and you can achieve magical results—the body of your dreams.
-We want a successful life; but are tempted by promises of remarkable results without remarkable effort—simple and fast.
+We have seen the advertisements; three monthly payments of 19.99 to achieve magical results—the body of your dreams.
+We want a successful life; but are misled by remarkable promises of results without remarkable effort—simple and fast.
 DO THIS; RECEIVE THAT.
 Marketing creates want.
 “You need this,” they tell us.
-Companies find something that people will want and sell it.
-By increasing the want, you increase the market.
+Companies research what people want and then market and sell it (for a profit).
+By increasing the want, they increase the market.
 If enough people want something, someone will offer it.

 We want to feel better, achieve more, and work less.
 Marketers know this.
 The well-being industry has exploded into a multi-billion-dollar industry, wrenching money from our pockets by promising happiness with ease.
 While promises tantalize desires for happiness, requiring little effort, the results usually fall short of expectation, leaving us disappointed and discouraged.

 Significant change, toppling entrenching habits, demands more than a magical cure.
 Before beginning any program to change, we must prepare for the insignificant results likely to follow.
 Benefits stubbornly wait for consistency before blessing our lives; change first arrives in small imperceptible drops, slowly accumulating.
 But over the years, changes pour in, soaking us with opportunity and joys.
 Evaluating progress early in legitimate processes is difficult.
 The complexity of life blurs direct correlations.
 Our minds manipulate facts, confuse feelings, and bias results.
 A simple musing over costs and benefits succumbs to hope, pessimism and present moods; exploiting assessments to produce the answer we prefer.